-The regulations insist that we set out a number of points about our SCR and MCR.
+The regulations insist that we set out several points about our SCR and MCR.
 Specifically:

-- there are no simplifications applied to the SCR calculation - there are no undertaking-specific parameters used in the SCR calculation, and - the MCR for the Society is 25% of the calculated SCR.
+- there are no simplifications applied to the SCR calculation. - there are no undertaking-specific parameters used in the SCR calculation, and - the MCR for the Society is 25% of the calculated SCR.